nyc-crh/site/content/gallery/idiot-school-randalls-island.md

 questions:
 - Look carefully at the illustration of the classroom.
 What do you notice about who is there and what they are doing?
 What do you notice about the classroom space?
 How does it compare to your classrooms today?
 What questions do you have about this image?
 - Why did Edouard Séguin and his colleagues think that students with intellectual and physical disabilities needed to go to school away from their families and communities?
 Do you agree with their ideas?
-- How do people with intellectual and developmental disabilities experience school today?
+- How do people with intellectual and developmental disabilities experience school in New York City today?
 How is their experience similar to the school on Randall’s Island?
 How is it different?
 ---

 Edouard Séguin learned how to teach children with intellectual disabilities when he lived in France.
 Later, Séguin moved to the U.S. and helped found schools around the country.